GGG-KILLER/git-crypt-agessh/README.md

 ## Security First!

 **I have literally no idea if this is secure, I'm not a security expert, use at your own risk**.
-I'm only using this to encrypt security-by-obscurity type details in [mtoohey31/infra](https://github.com/mtoohey31/infra) such as usernames, port numbers, public keys, and ip addresses, **but not** important things like passwords or private keys.
+In addition to being questionably secure, it's also very untested, so it may have bugs that could result in data loss. 'm only using this to encrypt security-by-obscurity type details in [mtoohey31/infra](https://github.com/mtoohey31/infra) such as usernames, port numbers, public keys, and ip addresses, **but not** important things like passwords or private keys.

 ## Usage